philipjhj/TDP-MSRC-AI-Challenge/Documentation.md

 Due to the limitations of the HMM-implementation, all three observable variables are combined into one observable variable, with a total of 27 possible values.

+## Other Notes

+* We realized that the MineCraft server allows for the agents to strafe, and we allowed our agent to take advantage of this.
+* Since the pig might be in a position where it is impossible to catch, we implemented the option for our agent to wait until it moved to a better position

+## Improvements and future work

+* Use the standstil and bad_guy (heading directly for the exit) agents from the implemented ChallengerFactory
+* Design better features and generate better training data for the HMM